HackWatch

 Active threat.
 The incident should still be treated as active until confirmed mitigation or patch adoption is verified.

 In 2026, Google launched a groundbreaking feature for Android that enables instant, cryptographically verified email authentication without relying on one-time passwords (OTPs).
 Leveraging the Credential Manager API aligned with the W3C Digital Credential API standard, this innovation streamlines user onboarding and enhances security by reducing friction and phishing risks.
-This article consolidates verified details about the rollout, who it impacts, how users can protect themselves, and the broader implications for email verification and account security.

 # Google Introduces Instant Email Verification on Android Without OTP Using Credential Manager API